LeFede/LeFede/README.md

 </br></br>
 Always obsessed with <b>The Little Prince</b>, <b>Digimon World</b> for PSX & <b>Dark Souls</b> ✌.
 </br></br>
-Oh, and I play a few instruments 🥁🎸🎹
+Oh, I also play a few instruments 🥁🎸🎹
 </br></br>

 Started as a developer in Argentina working with Wordpress for USA clients, became a part-time streamer somewhere in the middle and now focusing on learning and becoming better at the technologies I like the most.